EYFS Profile and Moderation

 Submission of Data

-Local authorities are required to collect and report the results for all funded children at the end of the early years foundation stage in both maintained schools (including academies) and private, voluntary and independent settings (PVIs).
+Local authorities collect and report the results for all funded children at the end of the early years foundation stage in both maintained schools (including academies) and private, voluntary, and independent settings (PVIs).

-The children still eligible for funding in private, voluntary and independent settings (PVIs) will be born between 1 April 2018 and 31 August 2018.
+The children still eligible for funding in private, voluntary, and independent settings (PVIs) will be born between 1 April 2020 and 31 August 2020.

 The statutory collection does not require data to be submitted for unfunded children.

-EYFS Profile data should be submitted to the Local Authority's Families Business Intelligence Team by Friday 30 June 2023.
+EYFS Profile data should be submitted to the local authority's Business Intelligence Team by 30 June 2025.

-• PVIs must complete and submit the 2023 Department for Education (DfE) spreadsheet using the DfE guidance.
+• PVIs must complete and submit the 2025 Department for Education (DfE) spreadsheet (TBC) using the DfE guidance (TBC).

-• Local Authority guidance is here to provide general information about the statutory return, and steps to follow to submit the return securely to the Local Authority via AnyComms (https://www.wfresearch.org.uk).
+• Local authority guidance is TBC to provide general information about the statutory return, and steps to follow to submit the return securely to the local authority via Mimecast.

-• the child is continuing in EYFS provision beyond the year in which they turn 5.
-In these exceptional cases, the EYFS profile should be completed once only, at the end of the year before the child moves into KS1.
+• The child is continuing in EYFS provision beyond the year in which they turn five.
+In these exceptional cases, assessment should continue throughout the child’s time within EYFS provision and the Profile should be completed once only, at the end of the year before the child moves into year 1.
 The setting should discuss their intention to defer the child’s statutory assessment with the local authority (earlyyears@walthamforest.gov.uk).
 This will ensure the child’s data is not considered missing when the provider submits EYFSP outcomes for the current cohort.

 Headteachers and Managers Responsibilities